GarethMurden/genetibit/readme.md

 	- Device-to-device communication

 - Fixes
+	- Lack of separate thread makes it difficult to open menu from field screen
+	- Performance:
+		- update only portions of screen that have changed
+		- streamline screen_breeding_sale ribbons
+		- reduce reliance on image rescaling
 	- Shouldn't be possible to breed a critter to itself
 	- Cursors don't move to right on breeding screen after first selection
 	- LED stays on after button release on breeding sale screen
+	- Price sticks after menu close
 	- selecting the current screen from the menu leaves menu open
 	- Opening menu within breeding result flow should not be allowed
 	- futher improve button responsiveness